Anarchism: Info Page

 Note:

-This website is largely inspired by the german anarchist website: anarchismus.de
+This website was inspired by the german anarchist website: anarchismus.de

-Please send any spelling/translation errors or complaints to- [email protected]Feel free to take anything from this site we don't belive in copyright!
+Please send any translation errors or complaints to- [email protected]Feel free to take anything from this site we don't belive in copyright!

 Building Dual Power Structures / Prefigurative politicsThe process of struggle itself transotrm people and raedicalizes them THAT IS WHY DIRETI ACTION IS NECCESRASY-wIinnbig immediate reforms as stepping stones (CNT FAI DID)-COMMUNTIY COUNICL DECISION MAKING BODIES